Sam Bankman-Fried speaks out for the first time since his arrest - KTVZ

 Sam Bankman-Fried, the former crypto star turned alleged white-collar criminal, has spoken out for the first time since his arrest last month, publishing a lengthy blog post that appears to lay out his defense against fraud charges.

-“I didn’t steal funds, and I certainly didn’t stash billions away,” he writes.
+“I didn’t steal funds, and I certainly didn’t stash billions away,” he writes in a newly launched Substack.

 Bankman-Fried is under house arrest at his parents’ home in Palo Alto, California, while awaiting trial.
 He pleaded not guilty to multiple federal counts of fraud and conspiracy related to the collapse of his crypto empire.